The study of Symphony No.3-6th movement

 ■ Impressions of Symphony No.3-6th movement

-God had done his work.
+God had already fulfilled His work.

 God is dead.